percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    last byte of the packet to indicate the type is that the length of the SRTP or SRTCP part is not known until the decryption has occurred.
-At this point in the processing, there is no easy way to know where the EKT field would start.
-However, the whole UDP packet has been received so instead of the starting at the front of the packet, the parsing works backwards off the end of the packet and thus the type is put at the very end of the packet.
+At this point in the processing, there is no easy way to know where the EKTField would start.
+However, the whole UDP packet has been received, so instead of the starting at the front of the packet, the parsing works backwards at the end of the packet and thus the type is placed at the very end of the packet.

-2. The Security Parameter Index (SPI) field is used to find which EKT parameter set to be used when processing the packet.
+2. The Security Parameter Index (SPI) field is used to find the right EKT parameter set to be used for processing the packet.
    If there is no matching SPI, then the verification function MUST return an indication of authentication failure, and the steps described below are not performed.
-The EKT parameter set contains the EKTKey, EKTCipher, and SRTP Master Salt.
+The EKT parameter set contains the EKTKey, EKTCipher, and the SRTP Master Salt.

 3. The EKTCiphertext authentication is checked and it is decrypted, as described in (#cipher), using the EKTKey and EKTCipher found in the